 Of course since this is the students’ first exposure to Shakespeare, you’ll need to introduce the bard and do a warm-up activity or two.
-If you want a FREE comic that introduces Shakespeare and provides a little more background and an activity with a sonnet, click below and you’ll get it!
+I have a set of Shakespeare Bell Ringers that introduce students to the language of the bard.
+Also, if you want a FREE comic that introduces Shakespeare and provides a little more background and an activity with a sonnet, click below and you’ll get it!

 If you’d like even more fun things you can do with Shakespeare, you can find them in my Shakespeare activities bundle, which includes the Shakespeare biography, a lesson on iambic pentameter, and a lesson on Sonnet 18.

 Join my email list.
 It will be awesome.